-A myriad of gulfes and many reefs are contained in the Caribbean Sea.
+A myriad of gulfs and many reefs are contained in the Caribbean Sea.
 There is the Mesoamerican Barrier Reef which stretches over 1,000 km along the Central American coast and is the 2nd largest barrier reef in the whole world.
 This is why this sea boasts such fantastic underwater fauna and flora for you to admire and explore.
 Diving and snorkeling here is absolutely paradisiac.
-In general there is a high diversity of geography - there are coral based islands and others of volcanic origin.
-Depending on the altitude, the landscape can change from jungle to forest and woodland to savanna, mangrove and lagoon vegetation.
+In general, there is a high diversity of geography - there are coral based islands and others of volcanic origin.
+Depending on the altitude, the landscape can change from jungle to forest and woodland to savannah, mangrove and lagoon vegetation.

 In the Caribbean you encounter tropical temperatures moderated by the trade winds.
 This area is spoilt by year-round sunshine and steady temperatures.
 The tidal range doesn't exceed half a metre.
 This makes sailing and mooring as well as swimming very safe.
 There are plenty of bays and coves where you can moor your boat, the huge number of islands and islets offers an endless possibility for sailing trips and the prevailing trade winds are predictable in force and timing, almost like clockwork.